Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 AI Detection

-We use machine-learning algorithms to automatically assign tags based on patterns and historical data.
-The AI learns autonomously and is further trained by manual changes made by the employee.ExampleTraining data for customer concerns on the topic “Bank details”:
+Machine learning algorithms are used to automatically assign tags based on patterns and historical data.
+The AI learns autonomously and is further trained by manual changes made by the employee.ExampleTraining data for customer concerns about “Bank data”:

 Condition Detection